hyvor/laravel-filterq/README.md

     });
 ```

-If someone tries use a non-defined or remove operator, an error will be thrown.
-See Exception handling below for more details on errors.

 ## Key Operators

-It is possible (and recommended) to define what operators are allowed for each key.
+It is possible (and recommended) to define what operators are allowed by a key.

 ```php
 FilterQ::expression(...)